raspberrypilearning/lego-robot-car/en/step_5.md

 ![A 9V battery connected to a barrel jack.](images/9V_battery.jpg)

-The following photos show some different designs for how your car could be built, which incorporate the Raspberry Pi, Build HAT, and battery pack.
+The following photos show some different designs for how your LEGO® car could be built, which incorporate the Raspberry Pi, Build HAT, and battery pack.

 ![A basic robot car from four different angles.](images/basic_bot.png)